shelfwise/Mars-Express-Challenge/README.md

 A final RMSE of 0.0819 (both on public and private test sets) was obtained by combining all the above steps:
 - removing the 1st Martian year from the training data,
-- training an xgboost model for each power line,
+- training an xgboost model for each power line on dataset1, except for NPWD2451 and NPWD2532 which were trained on dataset2,
 - bagging xgboost in NPWD2451, NPWD2532, NPWD2551 and NPWD2851,
 - ensembling bagged xgboost with a neural network in NPWD2451 and NPWD2851,
 - exploiting relationship between subsystem AOOO and NPWD2881,